 HYMC

-Hycroft Mining Holding Corporation (HYMC) posted $0.075 in EPS against a consensus estimate of -$0.12 — a 166.7% beat — while generating exactly zero dollars in revenue.
-The three quarters preceding this supposed inflection showed misses of -9.3%, -13.2%, and -16.7%, each wider than the last.
-A company that makes nothing and burns $30mn a year does not suddenly earn a profit through operations.
+Hycroft Mining Holding Corporation (HYMC) reported $0.075 in EPS against a consensus estimate of -$0.12 — a 166.7% beat on exactly zero dollars in revenue.
+Zero.
+The three prior quarters showed misses of -9.3%, -13.2%, and -16.7%, each wider than the last.
+A company accelerating into losses does not suddenly reverse course without explanation.
+HYMC produces nothing.
+It burns $30mn a year.
+A "profit" here is an accounting entry, not an operating result — the financial equivalent of finding coins in couch cushions.
+Investors reading this as a turning point are paying tuition they haven't budgeted for.

 Signal snapshot